RaInta/RandomLoglineRedditBot/README.md

 ### How does it work?

-~~The main engine is a thinly sliced NLP based on a Markov Chain Monte Carlo sampling scheme that parses the IMDb API~~
+~~The main engine is a thinly sliced NLP engine based on a Markov Chain Monte Carlo sampling scheme that parses the IMDb API~~

 The structure is actually quite simple.
 A good (traditional, 'Hollywood' arch-plot) logline has a number of constraints.
 Of course, a logline has to be brief (we're all busy and have ever-atrophying attention spans).
 But it also has to be _about_ some character: the _protagonist_.
 But you're not just going to watch some dude driving around aimlessly in a car for ninety minutes (OK, [maybe Tom Hardy could carry it off](http://www.imdb.com/title/tt2692904/) ).
 Your protagonist needs some sort of _goal_.
 And, to be interesting--to have a point--there needs to be some sort of _stake_ involved, if the protagonist fails to achieve that goal -- implying there's an obstacle to that goal.